emmt/LocalFilters.jl/README.md

 ```

 with `T` the type of the elements of `A`.
 Of course, anonymous functions can
-be exploted to implement this filter in a single call:
+be exploited to implement this filter in a single call:

 ```julia
 localfilter!(dst, A, B,